TBlauwe/tcm/src/README.md

   * But it is not to hide "dependencies" from some function calls in other modules.
 * When relevant, most module should provide a default target prefixed by `TCM_`, e.g. `TCM_TESTS`, `TCM_DOCS`, etc.
 * Each module setup function should consider that it could be included more than once (from subprojects).

+## Logging

+I like having nice, concise and readable cmake output.
+But sometimes I get carried away and spam with too much information.
+Ideally, I think that a cmake output should only inform me of things that have changed since last run.
+I don't care to see for the n-th times that I'm using this tool with this version, etc.
+It is fine for a first run without cache, but afterward I don't want to see this kind of information.

+So now I try to follow these guidelines:

+* A consumed project should the strict minimum, if nothing, at the default level, unless there is a problem
+* Prefer `tcm_info` for changes for this run !
+  * Sometimes, some results / modifications like files generation are cached.
+    An info message is displayed only the first time they are built.
+* If nothing out of the ordinary happened, don't say anything (especially empty sections / check sections).
+* It is fine to see what is configured, but only if it is the top project.

 ## Tests